juergenlandauer/FoundationModelsArchaeology/README.md

 CAUTION: all notebooks require one of the *paid* versions of Colab (as the free version would time out without results).
 We recommend the Pay-as-you-go version available here: https://colab.research.google.com/signup .
 This currently costs around 11 USD and provides more than enough compute time for running all notebooks and reproducing all the experiments.

-The folders also contain links to the data used for the experiments.
+The folders also contain links to the data used for the experiments and output data.

 Please do not hesitate to contact me at juergen (at) landauer-ai.de if you have any questions or encounter problems.